PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Direct pre-Concat result retention implementation checkpoint

+The three direct calls now retain their unchanged one-counter dictionaries as `_layout_opt_pre_concat_stats`, `_final_pre_concat_stats`, and `_absolute_final_pre_concat_stats`.
+All remain unconsumed because the legacy family can prune unused tensors while the summed rewrite counter is zero.

+These are assignment-only changes.
+Indexed/quantized-indexed/legacy dispatch, the independent layout-recovery callback execution, identical ModelIR/layout/diagnostics routing, exact three-call multiplicity, pass order, dependencies, public behavior, and the TensorFlow-free direct path remain unchanged.
+Adjacent Slice/ReLU-split and late-hard-activation/shape-extract contracts now require the assigned targets.

+Implementation validation completed sequentially under `uv`:

+- composite/schema/cleanup, float and quantized Concat fixtures, layout-recovery callback, all three boundary pairs, architecture, and pass-efficiency coverage: `431 passed in 19.60s`
+- branch-changed broad suite: `1548 passed in 29.18s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The first focused implementation run found two predecessor call names that the strict xfail had not reached; the characterization was corrected to the exact Slice owner and late-hard-activation summarizer before the clean results above.
+No production failure was observed.
+These checks do not claim a model-corpus run.

+At resume, audit the sole direct `run_ndhwc_concat_layout_cleanup()` call immediately after `_layout_opt_pre_concat_stats`, plus its independent layout-recovery orchestration occurrence.
+Freeze its schema, cleanup behavior, layout/diagnostics arguments, and pre-Concat/strided-Slice boundaries before changing the direct call.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the